-- Sales revenue comprises of revenues earned through the commercialization of Cybeats' SBOM Studio platform, this increased from the new customers of Cybeats SBOM Studio.
+- Sales revenue comprises of revenues earned through the commercialization of Cybeats' SBOM Studio platform, which increased from the new customers of Cybeats SBOM Studio. - Advertising and promotion relate to strategic planning and advertising campaigns to promote the Cybeats brand as well as its' product offering.
+These decreased from prior year due to cost cutting initiatives.

-- Advertising and promotion relate to strategic planning and advertising campaigns to promote the Cybeats brand as well as its' product offering.
-These decreased from prior year due to cost cutting initiatives. - Computer and software expenses decreased due to prior-year investments and ongoing cost cutting initiatives. - Depreciation expenses include lease agreements of the office spaces which are marked as right-of-use which are lower in the current period due to the end of the lease term. - Filing fees include listing and transfer fees incurred as the Company is publicly listed.
-The remained relatively consistent compared to prior year. - Insurance expense increased due to the need for expanding coverage for cyber and professional liability as Cybeats grows its commercial activities. - Interest expense decreased due to a reduction in the number of interest-bearing loans taken on by the company during the period. - Meals and entertainment expenses included expenditures associated with holding networking and attending industry-leading conferences to boost Cybeats' commercial presence in the prior period. - Office and general expenses increased during the quarter, primarily due to higher shipment and delivery costs for sales conferences. - Product development expenses relate to further development of the SBOM Studio platform including feature developments.
-These expenses remained relatively consistent with prior year. - Professional fees decreased compared to prior period due to higher fees from the private placement in the prior year. - Salaries and wages decreased slightly due to the higher costs associated with the Cybeats platform development including testing and general repair and upkeep as well as preventative maintenance in the prior year. - Share-based compensation (non-cash expense) includes costs associated with the issuance of options for key employees and consultants - Shareholder communications and marketing costs include investor relations and are incurred to bring awareness of the Cybeats brand which decreased from prior year due to cost cutting initiatives. - Travel expenses include costs for employee travel to various conferences and seminars, these costs assist in increasing brand awareness of the commercial activities for Cybeats.
+- Computer and software expenses increased due to investments and operational investments. - Depreciation expenses include lease agreements of the office spaces which are marked as right-of-use which are lower in the current period due to the end of the lease term. - Filing fees include listing and transfer fees incurred as the Company is publicly listed.
+The fees were lower compared to prior year due to the number of private placement financings in 2024. - Insurance expense increased due to the need for expanding coverage for cyber and professional liability as Cybeats grows its commercial activities. - Interest expense decreased due to a reduction in the number of interest-bearing loans taken on by the company during the period. - Meals and entertainment expenses included expenditures associated with holding networking and attending industry-leading conferences to boost Cybeats' commercial presence in the prior period. - Office and general expenses increased during the quarter, primarily due to higher shipment and delivery costs for sales conferences. - Product development expenses relate to further development of the SBOM Studio platform including feature developments.
+These expenses remained relatively consistent with prior year. - Professional fees decreased compared to prior period due to higher fees from the private placement in the prior year. - Salaries and wages decreased due to the higher costs associated with the Cybeats platform development including testing and general repair and upkeep as well as preventative maintenance in the prior year. - Share-based compensation includes costs associated with the issuance of options for key employees and consultants. - Shareholder communications and marketing costs include investor relations and are incurred to bring awareness of the Cybeats brand which decreased from prior year due to cost cutting initiatives. - Travel expenses include costs for employee travel to various conferences and seminars; these costs assist in increasing brand awareness of the commercial activities for Cybeats.
 These decreased from prior year as the mix in conferences changed from prior year.